 “We did a lot of treadmills,” Muragizi said.

 He was so touched by their help that he decided he wants to do the same for other amputees.
-He’ll attend Lewis-Clark State College in fall and major in kinesiology (the study of body mechanics and movement) with the goal of becoming a physical therapist.
+He’ll attend Lewis-Clark State College in the fall and major in kinesiology (the study of body mechanics and movement), with the goal of becoming a physical therapist.

 “I have been through a lot,” he said.
 “The lady who helped me walk is the one who made me fall in love with being a physical therapist.”

 The explosion and the experience left him with more than scars and a missing leg.
 “After the war happened, I stopped trusting people,” Muragizi said.

 When he entered Meridian High School, Muragizi was standoffish.
 But he slowly got to know Huttash, who talked with him about classes, schoolwork and just how things were going.

 “It took awhile for me to get comfortable with her,” Muragizi said.
 “She is always there for me.”

 I am very active.
 I can’t be in a room for 30 minutes without doing something.